Nikki Exotika: Personal life

 Nikki Exotika grew up in New Jersey near the Jersey Shore, but switched schools frequently due to bullying.
+She developed an interest in performing from a young age and has cited performers including Madonna, RuPaul, and Janet Jackson as influences.
+During her school years, she participated in marching band, choir, and after-school theatre club.

-After graduating high school, she moved to New York and connected with Octavia St. Laurent.
-Exotica was born a biological male, and started identifying as a transgender woman after high school.
-She has spent over 1 million dollars on cosmetic procedures including a rhinoplasty, breast implants, and calf implants.
+After developing an early interest in music and performance, Exotika moved to New York City following high school, where she connected with prominent ballroom figure Octavia St. Laurent, and became involved in the city's ballroom and entertainment circles.
+She began identifying as a transgender woman after high school and has discussed her experiences with gender identity, transition, and public perceptions of her identity in media interviews.
+Exotika has also attracted media attention for undergoing extensive cosmetic procedures, stating that she has spent more than US$1 million on surgeries including a rhinoplasty, breast implants, and calf implants.

-She is a member of the House of Xtravaganza, one of the pre-eminent "houses" on the New York City ballroom scene, for which she uses the name Nikki Xtravaganza.
-She was featured briefly in the 2024 documentary I'm Your Venus about the life and legacy of Venus Xtravaganza.
+She is a member of the House of Xtravaganza, one of the prominent ”houses” within the New York City ballroom scene, where she uses the name Nikki Xtravaganza.
+She was featured briefly in the 2024 documentary I'm Your Venus which explores the life and legacy of Venus Xtravaganza.

+Exotika has also been outspoken about her Christian faith, and added that she doesn't follow politics, stating "I follow Jesus".

 90 Day Fiancé

-Exotika appeared on Season 10 of TLC's 90 Day Fiancé with her boyfriend Justin Shutencov in 2023.
-Throughout the season they opened up about their issues, including how Exotikas journey as a transgender woman affected their dynamic.
+Exotika appeared on Season 10 of TLC's 90 Day Fiancé when she went to Moldova in 2023 to meet with her boyfriend, Justin Shutencov.
+Throughout the season they opened up about their issues, including how Exotika's journey as a transgender woman affected their dynamic.
 Shutencov abruptly broke up with Exotika over text, citing he felt that the relationship made him sacrifice his dignity.